 In budgeting for retirement years and deciding when to begin taking Social Security payments, it is important to consider other retirement benefits besides Social Security.
-Many employees earn taxqualified retirement benefits through their work - for example, under 401(k), profit sharing or defined-benefit pension plans.
+Many employees earn taxqualified retirement benefits through their work - for example, under 401(k), profit sharing or defined benefit pension plans.
 An individual may also own an individual retirement account (IRA), with a balance sheltered from tax until distributed.
 The payment of retirement benefits from these sources should be considered in overall retirement planning.

 Employees typically receive their retirement benefits from private plans when they leave employment or retire.
-For employees reaching age 701/2 before 2020, minimum distributions from the employer's qualified retirement plan must begin in the calendar year in which the employee reaches age 701/2, or when the employee retires, if later.
-Owners of IRAs who reach age 701/2 before 2020 must begin taking a minimum distribution when they reach age 701/2, whether or not they are still working.
-For individuals who reach age 701/2 after 2019, the age for beginning distributions has changed to 72.
+By law, employers must generally begin paying an employee's qualified retirement benefits in the calendar year in which the employee reaches a certain age.
+Owners of IRAs who reach age 701/2 before Jan.
+1, 2020, must begin taking a minimum distribution at age 701/2 whether or not they are still working.
+For individuals who reach age 701/2 on Jan.
+1, 2020, or later, the age for beginning distributions has changed to 72.
+For employees reaching age 701/2 in 2020, the first required minimum distribution (RMD) must be taken by April 1 of the year after reaching the age of 72.
+For all subsequent years, the RMD must be taken by Dec.
+31 of that year.
+Failure to take RMDs in a timely manner can subject an individual to a 50% penalty for the amount not withdrawn.

-Required minimum distributions from private retirement plans are generally spread over the life expectancy of the plan participant (or the participant and a beneficiary) and are taxed to the individual recipient at ordinary rates.
-Failing to take required minimum distributions timely can subject an individual to excise tax.
-For plan participants and IRA owners who die after 2019, however, certain rules apply that can shorten the payout period of private retirement assets to 10 years.
+RMDs from private retirement plans are generally spread over the life expectancy of the individual (or the individual and a beneficiary) and are taxed to the individual recipient at ordinary rates.
+Failing to take RMDs in a timely manner can subject an individual to excise tax.